-Given that the Company has not yet determined whether its properties contain mineral deposits that are economically recoverable, that the PUREVAP TM technology for the transformation of quartz into high purity silicon metal as well as the PUREVAP TM NSiR technology for the fabrication of nano Silicon materials which is not yet ready to be used.
-The Company has not yet generated income or cash flows from its operations.
-As at September 30, 2020, the Company has cumulated retained deficit of \$28,125,482 (\$28,054,410 as at December 31, 2019).
+Given that the Company has not yet determined whether its properties contain mineral deposits that are economically recoverable, that the PUREVAP TM technology for the transformation of quartz into high purity silicon metal is not yet ready to be used, the Company has not yet generated income or cash flows from its operations.
+As at June 30, 2020, the Company has cumulated retained deficit of \$28,170,476 (\$28,054,410 as at December 31, 2019).
 The liquidities of the Company are not sufficient to fund its administrative and exploration and evaluation expenses of the next year.
 These material uncertainties cast a significant doubt on the Company's ability to continue as a going concern.